5 Tips For Traveling By Train In Europe

 Train tickets and seat reservations are two different things.
 A ticket allows you to board a train, and a reservation guarantees you a seat on a specific train.
 Before your trip make sure you understand whether your train requires, recommends, or does not accept seat reservations.

-If possible, try to reserve your seat, especially if you are traveling in uber popular countries such as France, Italy or Spain.
+If possible, try to reserve your seat, especially if you are traveling in uber popular countries such as France, Italy, or Spain.
 For most traveling by train in Europe, you are not required to reserve your seat, however, boarding the train and hoping for the best is not a good idea.
 You could be told to get out of your seat mid journey if someone else has booked it.
 By reserving your place, you can choose whether you would like an aisle or window seat.
 You can sit back and enjoy the Train ride knowing you won’t be interrupted to move.

 Keep your belongings safe

 Traveling by train in Europe is known as one of the safest ways to travel.
 However, it is important to keep an eye out for pickpocketers, particularly with trains that stop in major cities.
-Do not leave your luggage unguarded on the train or in the station.
+Do not leave your luggage unguarded on the train or at the station.
 On night trains, if you intend to sleep, make sure to secure baggage to the rack with a small bicycle lock.
-To have peace of mind, wear a waist pack under your clothes to keep your passport, phone and any important documents protected from any potential thieves.
+To have peace of mind, wear a waist pack under your clothes to keep your passport, phone, and any important documents protected from any potential thieves.

 Less is more – tips for traveling by train in Europe